The Board will meet for Regular meetings on the FOURTH WEDNESDAY OF EACH MONTH @ 7:00PM.

-NOTE - Should you wish to be placed on a future agenda, contact the Township Clerk no later than TEN (10) DAYS prior to the meeting, at which you wish to address the Township Board.
+NOTE - Should you wish to be placed on a future agenda, contact the Township Clerk no later than TEN (10) DAYS prior to the meeting, at which you wish to be placed on the Town Board agenda.

 NEXT REGULAR MEETING DATE: March 27, 2024 7:00PM - Board Meeting, Orrock Town Hall

 Residents can view the live regular board meetings via Webex.
 You must attend the meeting in person to speak during the open forum.